Thermodynamics-informed neural networks for physically realistic mixed reality: Conclusions

 Our method has several limitations which might be addressed as future work.
 The scalability to bigger meshes is a challenging task, as graph neural networks can suffer from over-squashing or bottlenecks \cite{alon2020bottleneck, topping2021understanding}.
 The use of graph reduction techniques via graph autoencoders \cite{kipf2016variational} or U-nets \cite{gao2019graph} configurations can significantly reduce the computational requirements in larger meshes.
 This would also reduce the stress peaks discontinuities due to concentrated forces.
 The message passing algorithm itself is not able to handle domains where the boundary conditions are very far away from the prescribed forces.
 This can be mitigated by implementing a global attention vector so that certain dynamical information is reached to all the nodes of the domain instantly.

 The visualization and data acquisition are possible due to the graphics acceleration.
-Even if the current work was implemented in a desktop computer as a proof of concept, only a small fraction of all the computational resources were used, so it can be trivially extended to AR/VR headsets or to modern mobile devices.
+Even if the current work was implemented in a desktop computer as a proof of concept, only a small fraction of all the computational resources were used, so it can be extended to AR/VR headsets or to modern mobile devices.
+For the same reason, higher framerates might be achieved by fine-tuning and optimizing the proposed network structure or porting the code to a higher-performance language such as C++.
 Occlusions in real-time augmented reality software still remain as an open problem in the computer vision community \cite{parger2021unoc,yan2022augmented}.
-The stereo depth estimation is an approximation which might cause image artefacts in singular camera poses.
+The stereo depth estimation is an approximation which might cause image artifacts in singular camera poses.
 For instance, some works handle the problem by using deep learning \cite{martin2018lookingood} but it is out of the scope of this manuscript.

 This work is just a small step forward towards the new immersive technologies which can potentially deeply change our society.
 It is a multidisciplinary problem where computer vision, computer graphics, machine learning and computational mechanics must meet to define new algorithms for a new digital revolution.